-See Layers and Transition Controls.
+See Layers and Final Mix Audio Panel.

-1. Click the Ripples shot in the third layer.
+1. With the second Transition Controls button labeled Smooth and highlighted, click the Ripples shot in the third layer.

 The Ripples image fades in on the Live Broadcast Area.
-A "fade action" occurred when you clicked on Ripples.
-This is because the Smooth fade is the default transition.
+The Smooth fade action occurred when you clicked on Ripples.
+This is because the Smooth fade is the transition selected.

-2. Click the shot labeled Clear Layer.
+2. Click a shot labeled Clear Layer.

 The Ripples image fades to black.
 The Clear Layer shot enables you to display black video.

-Note: Wirecast does not support a true dissolve transition.
+Note: Wirecast doesn't support a true dissolve transition.
 The Smooth fade transition is the transition closest to a dissolve.